wada314/quither/quither/README.md

     Quither::Neither => println!("Neither"),
 }

+// You can convert the type to a "larger" type let left2_in_quither: Quither<_, _> = left2.into();

-// You can also convert between different variant sets using TryInto:
+// You can also convert into a "smaller" type with fallible conversion.
 // For example, convert a Quither to a type with only Neither and Both variants let neither_or_both: NeitherOrBoth<_, _> = both.try_into().unwrap();